scillgame/scill-unreal-examples/ActionRPG/Documentation/Index.md

 ## Used Event Types

 The Action RPG example sends the following events and metadata.
-Use the same event types and metadata in the configuration of your Scill App.
-If you want to have a closer look
+Use the same event names and metadata in the configuration of your Scill App.
+If you want to have a detailed look at how exactly the sample sends events to Scill, open the BP_ScillGameMode and inspect the respective "Receive Event" functions.

+- kill-enemy: used for each killed enemy.
+Sent at the end of a play session together with the **Amount** of enemies killed and the current session id.
+- use-item: used whenever you use a potion or a skill with the respective **Item Names**:
+    - **health**: Health Potion
+    - **mana**: Mana Potion
+    - **combined**: Combined Potion
+    - **roll**: Roll Action (Triggered in-game with e.g. right-click)
--
+    - **Combust**: Combust Skill
+    - **Fire Ball**: Fire Ball Skill
+    - **Fire Wave**: Fire Wave Skill
+    - **Meteor Shower**: Meteor Shower Skill
+- **achieve-score**: used to send the current wave progress.
+Each reached wave increases the **Score** by one.
+- **destroy-item**: used to indicate how much souls were spent in the shop via the **Amount** property. **Item Id** is **souls**.
+- **receive-damage**: **Amount** indicates how often the player has died until now.

+All these are just used to give a rough idea of how to implement the Unreal SDK in a real game - but you can of course add as many other event names as you like.